0x00wolf/hkrsAI/README.md

 To edit the premade prompts (highly suggested as some contain generic first questions), simpy edit the associated file in it's respective category within the prompts directory.
 To add new prompts, place an extensionless text file in the folder best representing your prompt's category.The next time you set the system prompt in hkrsAI your new prompt will be waiting for you.

+**Adding a new prompt:**

+Save your system-prompt as text in a file without an extension.
+Place the file in the ./src/prompts/category that best suits your prompt.
+It will be available the next time you call >reset or start the program.

 ---

 ## Logging